Generative Quantum Learning of Joint Probability Distribution Functions: Copula and Quantum Entanglement

-Here we construct a quantum circuit that can prepare such maximally entangled states up to relative phases, which we christen as a `qopula' circuit.
-The quantum circuit for two random variables is shown in Fig. \ref{fig:copula} (a).
-The first part of the circuit consists of the creation of $N_q/2$ Bell pairs which are distributed between two registers A and B. This results in the creation of a state of the form
+Here we construct a quantum circuit that can prepare such maximally entangled states, which we christen as a qopula circuit.
+The quantum circuit for two random variables is shown in Fig. \ref{fig:copula}(a).
+The first part of the circuit consists of Hadamard gates applied to all qubits in register A, followed by CNOTs between A and B. This creates $N_q/2$ Bell pairs, which are distributed between A and B. This results in the creation of a state of the form

 In this state, the reduced density matrix of the states in each register is completely mixed ($\rho_A=I/|A|$).
 In the next step, unitaries act locally on registers A and B. Since $U^\dagger I U=I$, the action of the unitaries does not change the reduced density matrix, but it does change the correlations between the registers A and B. Note that the unitaries on each register can be set by parameters that are independent of the other.